Skip to content

 d.set(2024, 5, 8, 14, 18);

-alert("The datetime's AM value is", d.AM);
+alert("The datetime's AM value was set to", d.AM);

 }